saisurbehera/nasa_air_quality_competition/README.md

 * FB Propehet
 * Temporal Fusion model

+# Navigation
-All these files are in teh notebook folder with final experiments.
+All these files are in thh notebook folder with final experiments.
+The final models are in the src models

 To setup and understand our preprocess steps please take a look at the notebooks at get_setup folder.